justsudoit/Rigged-From-The-Start/README.md

 ### Recommended System Requirements

-**Title WIP** requires a mid-tier modern system to run to its fullest potential.
+**Rigged From The Start** requires a mid-tier modern system to run to its fullest potential.

 | Component    | Recommendation |
 |:--------------:|:-------------:|